'David with the Head of Goliath', 1610 (oil on canvas)

 JEAN HONORÉ FRAGONARD (1732-1806)

-'The Progress of Love - The Meeting', 1773
+'The Progress of Love - The Meeting', 1773 (oil on canvas)

 Rococo is a term that derives from the French word ‘rocaille’ which means rock-work, referring to a style of interior decoration that swirls with arrangements of curves and scrolls.
 The style was essentially French but spread throughout Europe.